 - Reading Images: A New LayerWhen we first developed Coyote to enable web users who are blind or have low vision to “see” images on the web, we didn’t anticipate just how valuable this layer…

-- Long This illustration features 21 humanoid figures split between two central panels that are short and stacked on top of each other and two long vertical panels on either side.
-The characters have thin, brown arms and big, round, teal heads, and in the outer panels, they wear blue tank tops and black bandit masks.
-In the left panel, three figures appear to hang from the top of the frame by their waists.
-The outer two dangle belts and the one in the middle wears a belt.
-They hang over three figures at the bottom, cut off at the torso, who reach toward the belts.
-The far right panel has a similar scene, with three figures hanging from the top and reaching up from the bottom.
-This time, the outer two at the bottom hold belts while the center figure reaches toward the figure above, who now dangles a belt.
-It appears to be a before-and-after sequence.
-The top central panel shows two figures wearing sleeveless belted leotards, black bandit masks, and white surgical masks.
-They both carry smaller, masked characters with gaping mouths and belts around their necks.
-The bottom central panel shows five distressed figures wearing pale blue shrouds and black bandit masks.
+- Long Two long vertical panels flanking two smaller panels stacked on top of each other feature illustrated humanoid figures.
+They have thin brown arms, big round teal heads with bandit masks.
+The left panel three figures hang down two dangling belts, the one in the middle wearing a belt.
+They hang over three figures at the bottom reaching up toward the belts.
+The right panel is a similar scene three at the top and the bottom.
+Two at the bottom hold belts and the center figure reaches up toward the one above who now dangles a belt.
+It appears to be a before and after sequence.
+The top-center panel shows two figures wearing sleeveless belted leotards and white surgical masks.
+They each carry smaller gaping figures with belts around their necks.
+The bottom-center shows five distressed figures in pale blue shrouds.

 - Warhol’s Portrait of Power

 - Long A three-quarter black-and-white portrait of Richard Nixon seemingly hand-colored with garish tones: His face, a light blue-green with yellow lips, stands out against his pink suit and orange background.
 Written below the portrait is the directive "VOTE MCGOVERN."